The importance of SSL certificate for your website

 The process works like this:

-- A browser attempts to connect to an (SSL certified) website server.
+1. A browser attempts to connect to an (SSL-certified) website server.

-- The web server then returns a digitally signed acknowledgment to start a new SSL encrypted session.
+5. The web server returns a digitally signed acknowledgment to start a new SSL-encrypted session.

-- Encrypted data is shared between the browser and the webserver.
+6. Encrypted data is shared between the browser and the web server.

 Why do you need an SSL certificate?

 An SSL certificate is not only essential for website visitors but also vital for website owners also.
-SSL is a big issue for website SEO, which leads to bringing the users to your website.
-After getting valuable users it is time to make trust that is why they will come back again to your website.
-By securing their information and data you can gain trust.
+SSL is a big issue for website SEO, which leads to bringing users to your website.
+After getting valuable users, it is time to build trust, which is why they will return to your website.
+By securing their information and data, you can gain trust.

 Here are some points that is why you need an SSL certificate: